deep5deep/news_articles/README.md

 ## Running the Workflow

 - The workflow runs automatically on the schedule above or can be triggered manually via GitHub Actions.
-- Emails are sent with a Dublin timezone timestamp in both the subject line and email body for accurate time reference.
+- Separate emails are sent for Indian Express and The Hindu articles, each with Dublin timezone timestamps.
 - GitHub Actions logs will show notices when the email process starts and completes.

 ## To Do